 OPERATIONS OBLIGATIONS OF THE PARTIES

 Allegheny Contact Persons.
 Allegheny designates the two (2) persons as "Allegheny Contact Persons" as shown in Schedule “C”.
 These Allegheny Contact Persons will be authorized to make binding decisions and communicate with EnronSE on behalf of Allegheny for all matters under this Agreement during the Term.
 Allegheny may designate a substitute contact person upon written notice to EnronSE.
-An Allegheny Contact Person shall be available during regular business hours and a representative of Allegheny may be reached during non-business hours by calling the hotline telephone number set forth in Schedule “C”.
+An Allegheny Contact Person shall be available during regular business hours and a representative of Allegheny with authority to bind Allegheny may be reached during non-business hours by calling the hotline telephone number set forth in Schedule “C”.

 EnronSE Contact Persons.
 EnronSE designates the two (2) persons as " EnronSE Contact Persons" as shown in Schedule “C”.
-These EnronSE Contact Persons will communicate with Customer on behalf of EnronSE as to all matters under this Agreement during the Term.
+These EnronSE Contact Persons will communicate with Allegheny on behalf of EnronSE as to all matters under this Agreement during the Term.
 EnronSE may designate a substitute contact person upon written notice to Allegheny.
-An EnronSE Contact Person shall be available during regular business hours and a representative of EnronSE may be reached during non-business hours by calling the hotline telephone number set forth in Schedule “C”.
+An EnronSE Contact Person shall be available during regular business hours and a representative of EnronSE with authority to bind EnronSE may be reached during non-business hours by calling the hotline telephone number set forth in Schedule “C”.

-Enron SE Operations Obligations.EnronSE’s obligations as the Lincoln Center Control Area operator are to comply with the NERC Operating Manual or such successor document in a manner consistent with standard industry practices.
+Enron SE Operations Obligations.EnronSE’s obligations as the Lincoln Center Control Area operator are to comply with the NERC Operating Manual or such successor document in a manner consistent with standard industry practices, which shall not be understood to mean “best utility practices” except as actually standard in the industry.
 If the NERC Operating Manual changes, obligations of the Parties will change to comply accordingly, subject to 2.2.
-The following list states the current obligations EnronSE shall perform through ESOC as the Lincoln Center Control Area operator.
+The following list states the obligations EnronSE shall perform through ESOC as the Lincoln Center Control Area operator.

-a) ESOC will prepare and subject its operations personnel to any processes that the MAIN members require so that the ESOC can continue to perform control area functions for Allegheny.
+a) ESOC will prepare and subject its operations personnel to those processes that the MAIN members require as a condition for ESOC to continue to perform control area functions.

-b) ESOC will dispatch the eight Units that Allegheny controls within the Lincoln Center Control Area.
+b) ESOC will on a daily basis dispatch the eight Units that Allegheny controls within the Lincoln Center Control Area after completion of transmission arrangements by Allegheny and notification by Allegheny via NERC electronic deal tagging.

-c) ESOC will control the generation within its metered connections (ties) and match its net actual interchange to its net scheduled interchange.
+ESOC will control the generation within its metered connections (ties) and match its net actual interchange to its net scheduled interchange.

-ESOC will maintain backup control area facilities compliant with local reliability council standards.
+ESOC will maintain backup control area facilities compliant with pertinent NERC regional reliability council published standards.

-d) ESOC will maintain the necessary contracts to use the metered connections with other control areas.

 e) ESOC will monitor interconnection frequency changes.
 ESOC will monitor the installed generator governors to ensure they respond properly to the interconnection frequency changes.

-f) ESOC shall operate AGC on tie-line frequency bias, unless such operation, in ESOC's sole judgment, would be adverse to its or the interconnections reliability.
+f) ESOC shall operate AGC on tie-line frequency bias, unless such operation, in ESOC's sole judgment, would be adverse to its or the interconnection’s reliability.

-ESOC shall have NERC certified control area operators with 24-hour-per-day.
+ESOC shall have NERC certified control area operators with 24-hour-per-day staffing in Houston Texas.

-ESOC will maintain an ICCP link and the ability telemeter to Allegheny the interconnection real-time M flow.
+ESOC will maintain an ICCP link and the ability telemeter to Allegheny the interconnection real-time MW flow.

 ESOC shall participate in interconnection time error correction procedures.